nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ## Quick start

+**This quickstart guide targets an audience who has knowledge of how to install programs and how to use a command line/terminal.**

 1. Ensure you have Java `11` or above installed in your Computer.
+If you're wondering what Java is, check out [this page](https://www.java.com/en/).

 1. Download the latest `ccamanager.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).